top of page

 IMG_3202.jpeg

-Meadow Orchard
+Streuobstwiese Meadow Orchard

 In days gone by apples were grown on full sized trees with plenty of room between them for sunlight and breezes to reach the fruit.
 Pollenators and beneficial insects balanced pests and fruit was less than perfect due to natural growing conditions.
 In Switzerland Germany and Austria these meadow orchards were called Streuobstwiese.
 Ten or fifteen trees of differing variety and ages might grow in each acre of ground.
 The surrounding meadow grass was cut for hay or grazed by free range livestock.